arnewohletz/AllMyNotes/source/tutorial/python/machine_learning.rst

 * too few layers or too few nodes -> information loss, resulting in bad accuracy (underfitting)
 * too many layers or too many nodes -> slow training, overfitting

-The goal is to create a model, which has a good accuracy on test data
+The goal is to create a model, which has a good accuracy on test data.

 If the model is too smart, in other words, is too much tailored onto the training data, it will not perform well on test data, but perfect on the training data -> overfitting.